getzola/zola/README.md

 ### Pelican notes

-Many features of Pelican come from plugins, which might be tricky to use because of  aversion mismatch or inadequate documentation.
+Many features of Pelican come from plugins, which might be tricky to use because of a version mismatch or inadequate documentation.
 Netlify supports Python and Pipenv but you still need to install your dependencies manually.

 [yes]: ./is-yes.svg
 [ehh]: ./is-ehh.svg